gabrielweyer/azure-functions-telemetry/README.md

 Navigate to `http://localhost:7073/processor` (Default `v4`) in your favourite browser.

-Demonstrates that our telemetry processor is not being called even though we added it using `AddApplicationInsightsTelemetryProcessor`.
+Demonstrates that our telemetry processor is not being called even though I added it using `AddApplicationInsightsTelemetryProcessor`.

 ![Our telemetry processor is not being called for requests](docs/img/telemetry-processor-is-not-being-called.png)